 - Luckily, My Shield Will Protect Me: Wielded a lion-faced shield into battle, which is part of the reason he became known as the Lion of Azeroth.

-- Master Swordsman: Renowned as the greatest human warrior of his time and wielded a massive greatsword with great skill in one hand.
+- Master Swordsman: Renowned as the greatest human warrior of his time and wielded a massive greatsword in one hand with great skill.

 - The Mentor: Takes Turalyon under his wing as his second-in-command, teaching him how to lead the Alliance forces.
 His death is also the catalyst which causes Turalyon to fully tap into his potential as a paladin.